 In 1580, the governor of Nuevo León, near current Laredo, and a gang of "renegades who acknowledged neither God nor King", began conducting regular slave raids to capture Coahuiltecan Indians along the Rio Grande.
 Conflicts between the Coahuiltecan peoples and the Spaniards continued throughout the 17th century.
 The Spanish replaced illegal slavery by forcing the Indians to move into the Spanish labor system.
-5 The Spanish labor system, known as the Encomienda System, was established by the Spanish Crown in the 1500s.
+5 The Spanish labor system was called the Encomienda System and was established by the Spanish Crown in the 1500s.
 It rewarded Spanish explorers, conquistadors, and military men with land in the New World.
-But they didn't just acquire the land; they also acquired the labor of the people living on it.
+But they didn't just get the land, they got the labor of the people living on the land as well.
 So, this was essentially a legal form of slavery, sanctioned by the church.
-6 This is likely why many Indians along the Rio Grande River migrated into the inaccessible country of the Lower Pecos River.
+6 This is very likely why many Indians along the Rio Grande River moved up into the inaccessible country of the Lower Pecos River.
 It is also the likely reason the Indians never made contact with the Spaniards passing through the area.
 Conclusion The pictograph is undoubtedly of Spaniard soldiers carrying the well-known pikes.
 The Gaspar Castaño de Sosa caravan was the only expedition with conquistador-like soldiers to attempt passing through the incredibly difficult Lower Pecos River area.
-The only reason they chose to pass through this area instead of the typical route up the Rio Grande was that de Sosa was essentially on the run from prosecution.
+The only reason they chose to pass through this area instead of the typical route up the Rio Grande was that de Sosa was essentially in flight from prosecution.
 The large number of pictographs along the Lower Pecos River indicates a substantial number of Indian groups living in the side canyons all along the river.
 These canyons provided shelters, clean water, plant foods, animals, and fish for hunting.
-Additionally, this period was when bison were known to still migrate up and down the river basin.
+Additionally, this period was when bison were known to still travel up and down the river basin during their migrations.
 All of these would have been excellent sources for the Indians' survival in such an otherwise desolate area.
-They likely had very good situational awareness of any group passing through their territory and watched them closely without revealing their presence.
+They likely had a very good situational awareness of any group passing through their territory and watched them closely without revealing themselves.
 This pictograph is their story of this event drawn in picture and still displayed on a hidden shelter wall far from the modern world.